 5th Graders Explore Botany Using Art

 As fifth grader William Dalton, Jr. said on one of his final projects, we have been “leaf scientists.
-We have practiced a lot of new vocabulary, both artistic and botanical, and developed an eye for important details.
-In particular, we have investigated the many qualities of leaves and learned about the process of photosynthesis.
-We have also learned how to read the history of a woody plant in branches and what plants do to reproduce.
+This year, we explored a lot of new vocabulary, both artistic and botanical, and developed an eye for important details.
+In particular, we investigated the many qualities of leaves and learned about the process of photosynthesis.
+We also learned how to read the history of a woody plant in branches and what plants do to reproduce.

-All the classes stressed process over product, fostering a growth mindset to use drawing as a way to learn about the world rather than as something requiring perfection or special talent.
+All the classes stressed process over product.
+The goal was for students to see drawing as a way to learn about the world rather than as something requiring perfection or special talent.
 We practiced skills of observation, questioning, creative thinking, and visual and verbal communication.
-Students have improved their muscle memory for using the tools of art, learning the artist’s workflow and techniques for self-focusing.
+Finally, students improved their muscle memory for using the tools of art, learning the artist’s workflow and techniques for self-focusing.